harihaysrun/coffee/README.md

 describe the considerations for the five planes of ui/ux, such as the choice of color & fonts, or information strategy for the structure plane. -->

 ## What I want to achieve with this application

+As the site owner, I want to:
+- Pre-set some search terms for the users so they won't have to do so (in this case, 'coffee', 'cafe', 'bistro')
+- decide type of coffee to drink for the user
+- introduce user to different types of coffee

 Putting myself in the shoes of the end user, I would want to:
 - easily check out coffee shops
-- add shops with interesting names to my bookmarks so that I won't have to search through the map again later on
+- find interesting shops and add them to my bookmarks so that I won't have to search through the map again later on
 - have a machine decide for me a drink I should try out
 - UI that's pleasing to look at so it won't repel me/drive me away from using it